aravindvnair99/Java/Prerequisite.md

 # Prerequisites:

-* C compiler such as GCC or Clang.
+* JRE and JDK.
-* Text editor or IDE for coding in C.
+* Text editor or IDE for coding in Java.

 # Recommendations:

-* GCC compiler (Comes with Linux usually and with IDEs.
-No need to install separately unless it's missing.)
-* Code::Blocks as IDE or Visual Studio Code as text editor.
+* Eclipse as IDE or Visual Studio Code as text editor.